mattrips/scratchPad/Protocol Conformance.md

 2. a visible extension of the subject type,
 3. the declaration of a superclass of the subject type,  [check this]
 4. a visible extension of a superclass of the subject type,
-5. if the subject protocol
-6. an extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,
+5. a visible extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,

-7. an extension of the subject protocol, or
+6. a visible extension of the subject protocol, or

-8. an extension of another protocol higher in the subject protocol’s chain of protocol inheritance.
+7. a visible extension of another protocol higher in the subject protocol’s chain of protocol inheritance.

 ### Interaction with Class Inheritance